-Your first port of call should be to visit the school’s website and look for their SEN information report.
+To find out what schools do to support pupils with SEND, visit the school’s website and look for their SEN information report.
 This explains how each school identifies and meets the needs of children with SEND and provides detailed information about how they identify, assess and support your child to make progress.

 The SEN information report should be written in partnership with parents.

-Under the Equality Act 2010, schools and educational settings are expected to reduce or remove any barriers by making reasonable adjustments, so that they do not discriminate against disabled pupils.
+Schools and educational settings should reduce or remove barriers by making reasonable adjustments, so they don't discriminate against disabled pupils.

-We have produced the '3Rs' (Rights, Responsibilities and Recommendations) document for schools to ensure that they are able to meet the special educational needs of pupils.
-In addition to this, we have an Inclusion Handbook for all education settings which provides information and support for schools to meet these roles and responsibilities.
+We have produced 'The 3Rs' (Rights, Responsibilities and Recommendations) (PDF) to enable schools to meet the special educational needs of pupils.
+We also have an inclusion handbook for all educational settings, which provides information and support for schools to meet these roles and responsibilities.